ewellinger/election_analysis/README.md

 After determining the number of topics to factorize into, a manual inspection of each of the resulting topics is performed to determine what that topic is about.
 Include a table with each of the topic labels...
 Maybe touch on the challenge of incorporating new data into the analysis.
 Topics change, the number of topics that are covered in the political discourse changes, and the order of the resulting topics changes which necessitate performing the analysis over again.  :(

 ---

+### `ElectionPlotting` Class
+Overview of how this class works and a sampling of what kind of plots can be made.

+---